Do you ever feel like you are in a repetitive cycle with some people? Always trying to prove yourself but inevitably coming up short?

 We can walk in freedom just like Christ did if we learn from His example.
 Doing “enough” or proving ourselves to others will not always work.
 What then?

-I think 2 perspectives make the difference.
+I think 2 perspectives make a difference.

 - Just because someone chooses to ignore reality doesn’t give them the power to negate it.